Photo Contest Details

 Photo Story: This endangered butterfly was seen on a guided tour at Fort Indiantown Gap National Guard Training Center in Pennsylvania.
 This protected grassland site provides the butterfly with its host plant the arrow-leaf violet (Viola sagittata).

-Example of EVENTS entry
+Example of FLORA entry

 Questions